Cowasuck: Territory

+N’dakinna, "homeland" in Western Abenaki, is of central importance to the Cowasuck Abenaki people.

 History

+Northeast Woodland Tribal presence of this region existed long before European settlement, as evidenced by a nearly 13,000-year-old Indigenous village found in Keene, New Hampshire demonstrating that Paleo-Indians were present in the region from around the end of the last ice age.

+16th century

+Indigenous peoples lived along the Kwenitekw (Connecticut River/Long River) and its tributaries, along what is known today as the central borderlands of Vermont and New Hampshire.
+They are written about in colonial documents dating from the 17th century.

+17th century

-The best early accounts of the Western Abenaki came from the French, who knew them as converts and friends, but the French preoccupation consisted of proselytizing and fighting the English.
-However, the French practice of calling the Cowasuck by the name Penacook, and the Sokoki - originally the French name for the Mahican - led to misunderstandings in their reports.
-As a result, the tribes of the Western Abenaki were referred to only by their respective village names, which were considered tribal names.
+French colonists wrote early accounts of the Western Abenaki, but the French preoccupation consisted of proselytizing and fighting the English.
+However, the French practice of calling the Cowasuck by the name Penacook, led to misunderstandings in their reports.This however is not mentioned in another authoritative source on the Penacook.
+The tribes of the Western Abenaki were referred to by the names of each individual group.
+Cowasuck and Pennacook appeared to be distinct groups.

-French missionaries

 The first French priests of the Jesuit Order came to New France around 1611.
-Unlike the grey-robed Puritans in New England, the Jesuits did not insist on making the natives French, but first of all Christians.
-From oral traditions of the Abenaki, it is known that the French missionaries were active since 1615 in Abenaki villages on the shores of Lake Champlain.
+Unlike the grey-robed Puritans in New England, the Jesuits did not try to assimilate Native people into French society.
+From Abenaki oral history suggests that French missionaries were active since 1615 in Abenaki villages on the shores of Lake Champlain.

 Jesuit Fathers often acted both as military and political agents of the French crown and as servants of God.
-They traveled alone in the indigenous land, visited the villages of the Abenaki and took part in the life of the indigenous people.
+They traveled alone in the Indigenous land, visited the villages of the Abenaki, and took part in the life of the Indigenous people.
 Some of them, like Father Sébastien Rale, became intimate connoisseurs of Native American culture.
 He produced an extensive dictionary of the Abenaki language.

-The missionaries learned the language of the natives, adopted their style of speech, and tried as far as possible to follow their customs and manners.
-They had no interest in the Abenaki land, in their women, nor in the fur trade.
+The missionaries learned the language of the Native Americans, adopted their style of speech, and tried as far as possible to follow their customs and manners.
+They had no interest in the Abenaki land, in their women, or in the fur trade.
 Their poverty and devotion were respected and their courage, as well as their apparent immunity to the diseases that the communities healers faced helplessly, was admired by the natives.
-They shared the lives of the indigenous peoples and earned their trust, although their missionary vocation demanded that they renounce Native American culture, the disempowerment of religious leaders, and the spiritual and social revolution.
-The missionaries were the lawyers for the Abenaki and helped them to better overcome the differences between Native American and European culture.
+They shared the lives of the Indigenous peoples and earned their trust, although their missionary vocation demanded that they renounce Native American culture, the disempowerment of religious leaders, and the spiritual and social revolution.
+The missionaries were the lawyers for the Abenaki and helped them to better overcome the differences between Native American and European cultures.
 Sometimes they also represented the Abenaki in negotiations with the English.
 Men like Sébastien Rale became central figures in the Abenaki story.
 Soon the Abenaki were reputed to be the most pious Catholics and to be among the most loyal Native American friends of New France.